 A simple yet extremely powerful affirmation that will help you with your abandonment issues is “I Am Enough.”
 It is a simple but life-changing phrase.

 When you repeat to yourself “I Am Enough” many times every day, your brain will rewire.
 It will abandon the “I am unlovable” mindset.
 “I Am Enough” will sink in, and you will gradually accept it as the truth.
 With such a belief at your back, you will start feeling empowered, confident, and capable.
 You will no longer feel that you need to cling to your loved ones to feel safe.

 Work on adding one such thought into your belief system at a time by repeating it throughout the day, and they will gradually replace the fear of being abandoned and unloved.

 You receive what you give out.
 It is an ancient wisdom that will never get old.
 When you are obsessed with your fear of being rejected, you will unconsciously seek partners who will, indeed, dismiss you.

 When you believe that you are not worthy enough, you will be attracted to people who do not see your worth.
-When you radiate the belief that you are not lovable, you will not receive true love.
+If you radiate the belief that you are not lovable, you will not receive true love.

 If you are fed up with the self-fulfilling prophecy of yet another failed relationship, try the ‘Dating and Relationships’ hypnosis audio bundle designed by Marisa Peer.
 Break the cycle of going from one dysfunctional relationship to another.